Cookbook

 Build a generation integration

-If your product generates advice with an LLM on behalf of regulated firms, you can attest each generation into that firm's Bedrock ledger.
+If your product generates advice with an LLM on behalf of regulated firms, you can attest each generation into that firm's ledger.
 Integrate once, and every firm you serve gets a complete, tamper-evident record of how their advice was produced.

 Who this is for